codingcolonel/bike-maps/plan.md

 - Set up gradle multi project - done
 - Basic map using leaflet - done
-- Make GPX parser and integrate it with map
+- Make GPX parser and integrate it with map - done
+- Be able to draw routes manually
 - Create graph representation of road segements using intersections as seperators
   - Assign cycling data to segments to be used in A-star later